-CAMs in Collaborative Assessment and Management of Suicidality have a much more specific and explicit focus: They are designed to engage clients at risk for suicide to identify and to understand and resolve the "drivers" of suicidal ideation as continually assessed by the Suicide Status Form (Jobes et al., 1997).
+the Suicide Status Form (SSF; Jobes et al., 1997).
 Hence, CAMs as seen in Therapeutic Assessment, Collaborative Assessment, and Collaborative Assessment and Management of Suicidality differ from the traditional information-gathering model of assessment (Finn & Tonsager, 1997), which is more descriptive and prescriptive and is typically unilaterally managed by the assessor.

-This chapter, and the focus of our meta-analytic review, is limited to Collaborative Assessment and Therapeutic Assessment because these methods typically involve a limited number of sessions (typically two to five).
+This article, and the focus of our meta-analytic review, is limited to Collaborative Assessment and Therapeutic Assessment, as these methods typically involve a limited number of sessions (typically 2-5).
 Collaborative Assessment and Management of Suicidality, on the other hand, as described in several protocols, may take up to 16 weeks of intensive working through.
-We deem such a lengthy treatment outside the scope of the present chapter.
+We deem this longer treatment outside the scope of the present article.
 The interested reader is referred to a recent meta-analysis on Collaborative Assessment and Management of Suicidality (Swift et al., 2021).

 CAMs are rooted in humanistic and phenomenological psychology principles (Fischer, 2000).
 Key elements of the method are to collaborate with clients and to emphasize the understanding of how their psychological features interplay with their "lively flux" of experiences (p.
 4), with the goal of "not just to describe or classify the person's present state but to identify viable options to problematic comportment" (p.
 5).
 Moreover, CAMs are consistent with a social constructionist approach to therapy in acknowledging the clients as the expert on their own lives (Anderson & Goolishian, 1992).
-Systemic thinking is also integral to CAMs because the testing aims to understand how clients' problems are adaptations to less-than-optimal contexts of living (Fantini et al., 2013).
+Systemic thinking is also integral to CAMs as the testing aims to understand how clients' problems are adaptations to less than optimal contexts of living (Fantini et al., 2013).

-The main methods are (a) involving clients in setting their goals for the assessment, (b) engaging clients in discussing how their experiences during the testing phase and the contents of their tests responses reflect their real-life dilemmas, and (c) jointly understanding how test results and experiences relate to their goals for the assessment and their next steps in life.
-When clinicians help clients formulate their goals in terms of questions they have about themselves, or about their lives, and about what they wish to learn from the testing, they aim to stimulate the clients' exploratory system and regulate their attachment system.
-In fact, attachment researchers have explained how the attachment system and the exploration system (i.e., the inborn system that guides noveltyseeking and learning) are reciprocally activated (Mikulincer & Shaver, 2007).
+The main methods are (a) involving clients in setting their goals for the assessment, (b) engaging clients in discussing how their experiences during the testing phase and the contents of their test responses reflect their real-life dilemmas, and (c) jointly understanding how test results and experiences relate to their goals for the assessment and their next steps in life.
+When clinicians help clients to formulate their goals in terms of questions they have about themselves, or about their lives, and about what they wish to learn from the testing, they aim to stimulate the clients' exploratory system and regulate their attachment system.
+In fact, attachment researchers have explained how the attachment system and the exploration system (i.e., the inborn system that guides novelty seeking and learning) are reciprocally activated (Mikulincer & Shaver, 2007).
 Engaging clients in interpreting their testing results can be seen as a social constructivist process to building new knowledge and understanding as a result of the joint efforts of clients (who participate as experts in their lives) and clinicians (who participate as experts in psychological theories and tests).
 Providing clients with comprehensive feedback on their assessment results can be seen as an example of narrative therapy.